zimolzak/birthday-party/list.md

 - QCX-mini kit, 40m band, $55.
 Yes, the kit, not the assembled version. qrp-labs.com

-- small tent for 2-person backyard camping
+- small tent for 2-person backyard camping.
+Fair warning: **someone is already considering buying this gift.** Get something *not* super cheap.
+It should be able to withstand mild rain and wind.
+Buying something brand-name would be reasonable.
+Not a toy tent.
+Don't buy the top-of-the line $700 item designed for ultra-lightweight backpacking or to withstand blizzards, etc.